BYU-Hydroinformatics/annual_era5_update/README.md

 # Update ERA-5 Workflow

-The purpose of this workflow is to update the ERA-5 RAPID simulation and corresponding return periods each year.
-The ERA-5 Historical Simulation is part of the GEOGloWS Streamflow Services.
+The purpose of these scripts is to update the ERA-5 RAPID simulation and corresponding return periods each year.
+The ERA-5 Historical Simulation is part of the GEOGloWS ECMWF Streamflow Model.

 ## Required Setup